apache/shenyu-website/content/en/projects/shenyu/monitor-plugin/index.md

 {"metricsName":"prometheus","host":"localhost","port":"9191","async":"true"}

 # port : Pulled ports for exposing to prometheus service.
-# host : If not filled in, it is the host of shenyu Gateway.
+# host : If not filled in, it is the host of ShenYu Gateway.
 # async :"true" is asynchronous event tracking， false is synchronous event tracking.
 ```